rmartinsanta/WebGoat/README.md

 For specialist only.
 There is a way to set up WebGoat with a personalized menu.
 You can leave out some menu categories or individual lessons by setting certain environment variables.

-For instance running as a jar on a Linux/macOS it will look like this:
+For instance running as a jar on a Linux it will look like this:

 ```Shell
 export EXCLUDE_CATEGORIES="CLIENT_SIDE,GENERAL,CHALLENGE"